-01.2

 Build on the digital content and demand created during the COVID-19 pandemic to support people to participate in physical activity at home.

-Assess the impact that COVID-19

-restrictions have had on vulnerable

-and under-represented groups

-in Casey and develop program

-01.4

-Raise the profile of Council's #CaseyGirlsCan campaign and associated programming within Casey.
+Raise the profile of Council's #CaseyGirlsCan campaign and enable women from culturally diverse backgrounds to lead sport and physical activity in Casey.

 Generate community support for all-abilities sport at Casey Sports Hub and elsewhere in Casey.

-(01.5

-Magnify the reach of other physical activity campaigns by offering access to activities that inspire and motivate people to be more active.
+(01.2) Assess the impact that COVID-19 restrictions have had on vulnerable and under-represented groups in Casey and develop program responses.
+(01.5 Magnify the reach of other physical activity campaigns by offering access to activities that inspire and motivate people to be more active.
+(01.8 Partner with local community organisations to provide venues and programs for people who feel uncomfortable in traditional settings and require more flexible programming.
+(01.3) Drive the provision of affordable and flexible social sports and physical activity opportunities in low social economic areas of Casey.

-01.8

-Partner with local community organisations to provide nontraditional venues for locally led physical activity programs.

-01.3

-responses.

-Drive the provision of affordable and flexible social sports and physical activity opportunities in low social economic areas of Casey.

 01.6 Work collaboratively with local neighbourhoods to co-design inventive projects that overcome barriers to participation and build stronger communities and seek external funding for their implementation.
-01.9 Seek out opportunities to use sport and physical activity as a way of positively engaging with young people and connecting them to local services and programs.
+(01.9) Seek out opportunities to use sport and physical activity as a way of positively engaging with young people and connecting them to local services and programs.
 Increase the use of sporting, leisure, park and open space facilities in Casey